Thursday, July 31, 2014

 To watch the silly ones?

-Crying during the meantime darkness.
+Crying during this meantime darkness.

 Missing you.